top of page

 Project Summary

 The goal of the Tree Advantage Project is to increase the tree canopy in selected disadvantaged communities in a way that will increase the trees’ long-term survival rate and provide numerous ongoing human and environmental benefits.
-A disadvantaged community is defined by the CalEnviroScreen 2.0 tool as being 75% or more on that scale.
 We will create community forests by planting 1,200 trees along with compatible understory in 10-15% of those areas.
-Approximately 300 trees will be planted in San Diego and 900 trees in Chula Vista.
+Approximately 300 trees have been planted in San Diego and 900 trees in Chula Vista throughout this project.

-Urban Corps will provide services including tree and understory acquisition, planting, monitoring, maintenance, and selected watering.
-In the City of San Diego, One San Diego will provide their close connection with San Diego Mayor Kevin Faulconer to ensure that the city’s staff will provide the requisite support, connect Tree San Diego to the best local community organizations so they can work together to create tree stewardship; arrange public planting and maintenance events involving the Mayor, City Council members, and other notable figures to generate widespread positive public recognition for these new sections of urban forest.
+With support from Urban Corps, our team will provide additional services through Tree Advantage including understory acquisition, forest monitoring, tree maintenance, and hand-watering support for trees planted in urban tree wells.
+City of San Diego staff will continue to provide the requisite support to create tree stewardship opportunities for community members, while also arranging public planting and maintenance events involving the Mayor, City Council members, and other notable figures to generate widespread positive public recognition for these new sections of urban forest.

 Improved storm water capture, water quality, and soil moisture